Using custom Kafka headers for advanced message processing

 An example of using Kafka headers effectively

 In this case, you could use a custom Kafka header to indicate the type of event and help you analyze the data downstream.
-If you include the type of event (e.g. created, updated, or deleted) in the header, you could easily count the number of active contacts simply by subtracting the total number of ``deleted`` events from the total number of ``created`` events.
+If you include the type of event (e.g. ``created``, ``updated``, or ``deleted``) in the header, you could easily count the number of active contacts simply by subtracting the total number of ``deleted`` events from the total number of ``created`` events.
 Having this data available in the headers makes it much easier to identify these event types with minimal effort.

 A screenshot showing how Tinybird processes Kafka headers and raw values into a Data Source

 From there, you can publish any queries you’ve built using Kafka headers as API endpoints.
 This can be especially useful when you want to map query parameters in your APIs to Kafka header metadata.
+For example, using the example above, you could augment your SQL to dynamically return the sum total of banking transactions based on header metadata supplied through a query parameter (assuming your Kafka message included an ``amount`` key:

 Conclusion